nikolapavkovic/3D-Single-Container-Loading-Problem/README.md

 The Box class also overrides the toString() method for easier output and defines the getPlacementCoordinateDetails() method to get the 2D layer placement coordinates in a string form

-The box also lists different accessor methods for the above-mentioned fields.
+The Box class also lists different accessor methods for the above-mentioned fields.

 ```
 package hr.Base58;